IceDBorn/pipewire-screenaudio/README.md

 - Join a WebRTC call, click the extension icon, select an audio node and share
 - Stream, your transmission should contain both audio and video

+## Known Problems
+- There is no way to change the audio node you're sharing while streaming
+- Does not work with Chromium
+- Missing customization options
+- Missing all desktop audio support